CWTHF: Subhalo Identification with Continuous Wavelet Transform: Conclusions

 Following the construction of the CWT catalog, we conduct a series of validation tests for the updated CWTHF algorithm.
 We first compare the subhalo decomposition of the most massive CWT halo with its SUBFIND counterpart.
 While CWTHF identifies fewer subhalos within this host halo due to its more restricted search range, it successfully recovers all massive substructures in the hierarchy.
 For the other most massive central subhalos, their self-bound nature ensures that both their mass ranking and absolute mass remain stable across all test catalogs.
 We further compute their SHMFs and SHPS to quantify global population properties and to probe parameter dependencies.
 With parameter definitions identical to prior work, their influence on the derived subhalo distribution remains essentially unchanged.

 To overcome the scale-resolution limit inherent in CWTHF, we perform a dedicated analysis on a single zoom-in FOF halo.
 The parameter setting of the spatial resolution remains unchanged, but the computation is restricted to only those grid cells associated with the selected halo.
 By increasing \texttt{kw\_high} to 40, CWTHF successfully resolves the majority of substructures embedded within the central subhalo.
-A minor systematic artifact was observed: the contamination from background particles renders a few of the innermost and outermost, smallest subhalos unbound, leading to their exclusion from the final catalog.
+The ~30\% surplus in particle count relative to SUBFIND can largely be attributed to large subhalos.
+Besides that, a minor systematic artifact was observed: the contamination from background particles renders a few of the innermost and outermost smallest subhalos unbound, leading to their exclusion from the final catalog.
 These losses introduce a slight turnover in the SHMF and a corresponding downward shift in the SHPS, although the overall shape and evolutionary trends of both statistics remain unchanged.

 Below we summarize the performance of the updated CWTHF and compare it with SUBFIND using both full-snapshot and isolated-halo tests. \begin{enumerate} \item The CWT technique has been shown to effectively locate subhalo positions even within complex dynamical backgrounds.
 While the CWT by itself cannot distinguish subhalos from the background, this limitation is primarily addressed by implementing an additional unbinding procedure.